astronomer/airflow-provider-great-expectations/docs/contributing/contributing-guide.md

 Learn more about the contributors' roles in the [Roles](docs/contributing/contributor-roles.md) page.

-This document describes how to contribute to DAG Factory, covering:
+This document describes how to contribute to the Great Expectations Airflow Provider, covering:

 - Overview of how to contribute
 - How to set up the local development environment